How much time does it take to finish an online divorce process?

 Once approved, our legal team — including an attorney, paralegals, and paralegal assistants — begins drafting your personalized divorce documents.
 These documents will be:

-- Then you shall pay the notarization fee, which will cost you $176
+- Then you shall pay the VD Ffee, which will cost you $176 (or $88 per spouse)

-- After that a virtual divorce (VD) service agreement, drafted by our legal team, is signed electronically by all parties.
+- After that a Virtual Divorce (VD) Service Agreement is signed electronically by both parties.

-- Then the documents will be sent to your spouse (the respondent) for their signature
+- Then the documents will be sent to your spouse (the Respondent) for their review and approval

-After both parties authorize the documents, the online notarization process begins.
+- After both parties approve the documents, the online notarization process begins.

 Online notarization